 In his book The Blank Slate (which I haven’t actually read), Pinker argues against the tabula rasa theory, which says that we’re born without any innate characteristics and who we become is based on our experiences.
-He said that there are differences between the sexes, but there’s a lot of overlap on those areas of differences.
+He said that there are differences between the sexes, but there’s a lot of overlap in those areas of differences.
 The differences are also very specific, so it’s not a matter of men being better at math, it’s broken down further into specific abilities.

 On average, women are better at reading comprehension and writing, fine motor coordination, perceptual speed, and recall from long-term memory.
 Men have better visuospatial skills, and they tend to be better able to mentally rotate 3D objects.

 There are also physical differences in the brain.
 Women tend to have a relatively larger hippocampus, which is involved in long-term memory, as well as greater communication between the two hemispheres of the brain.
 Men have a larger amygdala, which is involved in fear and threat response, and their amygdala functions differently, so that they’re less likely than females to retain vivid memories of emotional events.
 Particular variations in the brain’s cortex are generally more common in males than females, but they also tend to be seen in females with autism spectrum disorder, so that may relate to autism being more common in males.

 There’s some indication of differences between sexes in the activity of neurotransmitters, which may have something to do with certain mental disorders being more common in one sex than the other.

 On average, there are differences in sexual interests and behaviours, which may relate to evolutionary effects (I have a book review coming up on a cool book on evolutionary psychology).
 However, as individuals, of course, evolutionary drives can be overridden by all kinds of things, including our characteristics, desires, and behavioural choices.